chutichhuy/glyph-iconset/README.md

 ### Use as a web component

-The [https://github.com/frexy/svg-icon-webcomponent](icon web component) provides a great way to embed icons in your design by using a custom tag.
+The [icon web component](https://github.com/frexy/svg-icon-webcomponent) provides a great way to embed icons in your design by using a custom tag.
 Please check ```sprite/sample-iwc.html``` for code snippets.

 ```html
 <svg-icon>